selkovjr/gt-2-thermistor-experiment/README.md

 ![thermal gradient](gradient.png)

-This model is likely wrong about the magnitude of the field and even its shape, but somehow, negating the simulated offsets and scaling them *by a factor of 23*  minimizes the Stheinhart-Hart resuduals, completely eliminating the squiggle (and thus confirming my suspicion about its origin in the field):
+This model is likely wrong about the magnitude of the field and even its shape, but somehow, negating the simulated offsets and scaling them **by a factor of 23**  minimizes the Stheinhart-Hart resuduals, completely eliminating the squiggle (and thus boosting my initial suspicion about its origin in thermal gradient):

 ![adjusted model!](SH-fit.corrected.png)